 Include regular intervals

-The quizzes can be multiple choice or fill-in-the-blanks questions where the answers are provided in a different section.
-Other tools that can be used in intervals are Q&A sections, learning checklists, and worksheets.
+The quizzes can be multiple-choice or fill-in-the-blank questions where the answers are provided in a different section.
+Other tools that can be used at intervals are Q&A sections, learning checklists, and worksheets.

 Ask for feedback